• Skip to primary navigation

 cutting slit in dough, brushing crust with milk

-• Cut 4 small lines in the dough with a knife.
+• Cut 4 small slits in the dough with a knife.
 Brush the dough with milk, using just enough to cover it all.

-• Bake uncovered for 20-30 minutes, or until the top crust also turns a beautiful golden brown and appears fully cooked.
+• Bake uncovered in preheated oven for 20-30 minutes baking time, or until the top crust also turns a beautiful golden brown and appears fully cooked.
 Serve immediately and enjoy.

 Can You Add in Other Vegetables?